sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 ### Death Is Real Here

-This is the part of the game where characters are most at risk to lose all of their Stamina points.
+This is the chapter of the game where characters are most at risk to lose all of their Stamina points.
 In other stages of the story, the GM may choose to narrate this as unconciousness, imprisonment, or something else that the character will naturally recover from.